Plymouth Argyle F.C.: Decline and financial issues (2008–2018)

 James Brent's Akkeron Group agreed to a deal with the Administrators to buy the club with Peter Ridsdale also confirming that he would leave the club when the deal had been completed.
 Further problems occurred with the Administrators threatening to quit the club.
 Argyle agreed to a deal to sell Home Park back to Plymouth council on 14 October for £1.6m and had to pay £135,000 a year in rent.
 The team's form greatly improved after the takeover, and while the eventual League finish of 21st was the lowest in the club's history, the club still secured survival with three games to spare, which was quite an achievement considering it had been well adrift at the bottom for the first half of the campaign.
 In the following season, the club was again narrowly saved from relegation, and finished 21st for a consecutive season.
 Sheridan then agreed a three-year contract to continue as Argyle manager, and in his first full season in charge, the club finished 10th.
 Argyle had a far stronger start to its fourth consecutive season in League 2, winning 4 games consecutively for the first time since 2008.

 The team had the chance to go up as champions.
 But the title was handed to Portsmouth via goal difference.
 The Pilgrims got off to an appalling start to their League One campaign, gaining only 5 points in their first 11 games and sitting rock bottom, already 4 points from safety after only 11 games.
 And a 2–1 defeat at home to Fleetwood added to Argyle's woes, extending the winless run to 10 games and earning just 2 points from a possible 30 in that time.
 Some fans disputed the board sacking Derek Adams even after taking them up in the previous season, due to poor tactics and game management.
 From December 2017, through 2018 saw Argyle record 16 wins, 6 draws and only 5 losses to escape relegation and finish 7th, only missing out on a play-off spot by 3 points.

 Hallett takes over (2018–present)

 In August 2018, Hallett became the majority shareholder of the club, with James Brent reducing his stake, as well as stepping down as chairman.
-Hallett had originally appointed David Felwick CBE as Argyle's chairman-elect, but he cited "personal reasons" for being unable to takeover, so Hallett took over as chairman on 1 November 2018.
+Hallett had originally appointed David Felwick CBE as Argyle's chairman-elect, but he cited "personal reasons" for being unable to take over, so Hallett took over as chairman on 1 November 2018.
 At the end of the 2018–19 season, Argyle was relegated to League Two.